 In November 2012, an amendment to the Constitution to provide for multiyear rental agreements for real property was approved by the electorate of the State.
-This amendment allowed the General Assembly, through adoption of general law (2012 General Assembly Senate Bill 37, effective January 1, 2013), to authorize certain State agencies - the State Properties Commission (SPC) and the Board of Regents (BOR) - to enter into multivear rental agreements, without obligating funds for the total amount of the obligation that the State will bear under the full term of such agreements, provided the Commission has adopted fiscal policies and established total multivear contract value authority for the current and future fiscal years.
+This amendment allowed the General Assembly, through adoption of general law (2012 General Assembly Senate Bill 37, effective January 1, 2013), to authorize certain State agencies - the State Properties Commission (SPC) and the Board of Regents (BOR) - to enter into multiyear rental agreements, without obligating funds for the total amount of the obligation that the State will bear under the full term of such agreements, provided the Commission has adopted fiscal policies and established total multivear contract value authority for the current and future fiscal years.
 The Commission adopted the requisite fiscal policies at its December 12, 2012 meeting.
 Although the debt service amount for the multiyear rental agreement contract value authority is not required to be included in the calculation of the debt service ratio previously discussed in the Plan, nor can it be construed as general obligation debt or guaranteed revenue debt of the State, the Commission has determined to make such calculations to ensure that conservative debt affordability standards are maintained.
 Various accounting rules and standards dictate that the multiyear real property rental agreements are considered leases on the financial statements of the State (see "Leases" below).

-Through FY 2023 SPC and BOR had closed on an aggregate of approximately \$918.7 million of multiyear rental agreements per authorizations approved by the Commission.
-For BOR, the Commission authorized \$10 million of multiyear contract value authority for FY 2024, although BOR had not closed on any new leases as of December 31, 2023.
-SPC received Commission approval in January 2024 for up to \$150 million of multiyear contract value authority for FY 2025.
+Through FY 2024 SPC and BOR had closed on an aggregate of approximately \$1.1 billion of multiyear rental agreements per authorizations approved by the Commission.
+For BOR, the Commission authorized \$10 million of multiyear contract value authority for FY 2025, although BOR had not closed on any new leases as of December 31, 2024.
+SPC received Commission approval in January 2024 for up to \$85 million of multiyear contract value authority for FY 2025; as of December 31, 2024 SPC has executed 12 multiyear leases.